TANTRA YOGA

 DISCOVER TANTRA YOGA

-Tantra Yoga is an ancient spiritual practice that integrates postures (asanas), breathing (pranayama), meditation and ritual to awaken inner energy and achieve union of body and mind.
+Tantra Yoga is an ancient spiritual practice that integrates postures (asanas), breathing (pranayama), meditation, and rituals to awaken inner energy and achieve union of body and mind.

 Contrary to popular belief, Tantra Yoga is not solely focused on sexuality, but aims to transform energy into a creative and spiritual force.

-Tantra Yoga is ideal for those seeking a deep, holistic approach to yoga, where spirituality and awareness play a central role.
+Tantra Yoga is ideal for those seeking a holistic and profound approach to yoga, where spirituality and consciousness play a central role.

 ANCESTRAL ORIGINS OF TANTRA YOGA